-Robert Russa Moton was born on the William Vaughan Plantation in 1867 in Prince Edward County, Virginia.
+Robert Russa Moton was born in 1867 on the William Vaughan Plantation in Prince Edward County, Virginia.
 Moton attended the local freedman’s school and eventually went on to college at the Hampton Institute (now called Hampton University).

-At Hampton Institute Moton distinguished himself academically and after graduation was appointed the school’s Commandant in charge of military discipline, a post he held for 25 years.
+At Hampton Institute, Moton distinguished himself academically and after graduation was appointed the school’s commandant in charge of military discipline, a post he held for 25 years.
 Moton also became a Hampton fundraiser, traveling north to lecture on the school’s programs.

-Tuskegee Institute and the Veterans Hospital escaped unharmed through the struggle.
-Robert R. Moton remained president of Tuskegee until he retired in 1935 due to failing health in 1935.
+Tuskegee Institute and the Veterans Hospital were not damaged during the conflict.
+Robert R. Moton remained president of Tuskegee until he retired due to failing health in 1935.